(Warning: This is not a climate denial post, it's my reflection on the state of current affairs)

 I'm certainly not acting like someone who's aware that the world I'm living in now will, for all intents and purposes, be like the echos of a pleasant dream in a few decades.
 Why?

-Today I think I realised what it is.
+And I think I finally realised what it is.
 We're faced with an impossible choice.
 The choice between two apocalypses.

 The two apocalypses